KaynPanda/build-your-own-x-in-python/README.md

 ## Table of Contents: Build your own X

-This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+This fork is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch in Python!

 > *What I cannot create, I do not understand — Richard Feynman.*